nmeibergen/understanding-dapps/README.md

 ## More to read
 A great article on Ether, gas, gas-price, wei, etc. can be found [here](https://cryptotesters.com/blog/ethereum-gas).

+# The contract setup
+Contracts are written in the language `Solidity`: it's mere purpose of existence is for writing contracts.
+The best source of information about writing contracts can be found here in the [dedicated docs](https://docs.soliditylang.org/en/v0.8.3/).

+## Function
+## Transactions vs calls
+One may here about the different methods called transactions and calls, these actually refer to state-changing functions and respectively non-state-changing functions.
+If a state is changed by a function the rest of the blockchain network must be informed.
+For a non-state-changing operation that is not needed, execution is faster and doesn't require the involvement of all nodes.
+Therefore transaction will cost you gas, whereas calls wont.
+For more information on this topic check out [this](https://blog.b9lab.com/calls-vs-transactions-in-ethereum-smart-contracts-62d6b17d0bc2) article.

 # Open questions
 * How is a block created?
 What does it take to create one?
 Why can't we simply create a 'false' transaction saying that someone paid me a lot?